MRU-F2025-COMP3504/mru-exchange/README.md

 ### Running

-We recommend using [docker](https://www.docker.com/) for application behaviour consistency on all environments and deploy to production.
+We recommend using [docker](https://www.docker.com/) for application behaviour consistency on all environments and deploying to production.
 Depending on the running host that the codebase lives on and how docker is installed, running docker may require **root or administrator priviledges**.

 #### Production

 The application must be dockerized in order to run the Nginx (reverse proxy) docker image to route and encrypt incoming traffic.
+Our Nginx configuration uses [LetsEncrypt](https://letsencrypt.org/) for HTTPS traffic.

+- We recommend using [certbot](https://certbot.eff.org/) to install and automate SSL certificate renewal.

 We recommend running the system in a clean slate: